 Section 9.2: Insurance.
 Lamaze International shall have the power to purchase and maintain all insurance policies deemed to be in its best interest including insurance to indemnify Lamaze International for any obligation which it incurs as a result of its indemnification of Directors, Officers and employees pursuant to Section 8.1 above, or to indemnify such persons in instances in which they may be indemnified pursuant to Section 9.1 above.

 Article X: Amendment and Interpretation of Bylaws

 Section 10.1: Amendment.
-These bylaws may be amended only by a two-thirds vote of the membership present in person or by proxy at a meeting at which there is a quorum.
+These bylaws may be amended only by a two-thirds vote of the membership present in person or by proxy at the Annual Member Business Meeting or any special meeting of voting members, at which there is a quorum.

 Section 10.2: Interpretation.
 In the event there is a good faith disagreement about the meaning of these bylaws, the Board of Directors shall have the authority to determine how the bylaws should be interpreted.

 Article XI: Effective Date.
 These bylaws and any amendments hereto shall become effective immediately subsequent to their adoption by the members of Lamaze International.

 Per section 4.3 of the Bylaws, the Committee Member Applications and Selection Policy, as adopted and amended by the Board of Directors, shall govern the selection of Committee/Council members and Committee/Council chairs and vice chairs as well as procedures for the selection and roles of vice chair and chair as well as term limits.